PERFETTO(1)

 --txtInstructs

 perfettoto parse the config file as pbtxt.
-This flag is experimental, and it's not recommended that you enable it for production.
+This flag is not a stable API and is not recommended for production.